FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/join-us-for-filecoin-liftoff-on-october-19-23-2020.md

 ## Come join us

-You can find the agenda [here](https://liftoff.filecoin.io/).
-If you’d like to add your own event or celebration to the schedule then you can [submit it here](https://filecoin-community.typeform.com/to/EYLmGgOr).
+You can find the agenda [on the Filecoin Liftoff website](https://liftoff.filecoin.io/).
+If you'd like to add your own event or celebration to the schedule then you can [submit it using the form](https://filecoin-community.typeform.com/to/EYLmGgOr).
 There will also be opportunities to connect and collaborate with the community.
 Stay tuned!
 [Register now](https://liftoff.filecoin.io/) and we’ll see you there.